 o When do you become cash flow positive?

-o Include a sensitivity analysis on your key assumptions about price, cost, volume, product life or whichever variables are key to your product's financial success
+o Include a sensitivity analysis for your key assumptions about price, cost, volume, product life, and discount rate, or whichever variables are key to your product's financial success

 o Identify what gives your product the uniqueness that allows it to have a positive NPV?